Chapter 2.2 – Ports and Distribution Networks

 When considering VALS, the most relevant logistics characteristics of products include:

 • Distribution focus measurements.
 For most labor-intensive activities, the lower costs may outweigh the associated higher costs of transport and the longer lead times.
 As a result, these activities are performed in a warehouse at the source or a centralized distribution center.
-In contrast, service-oriented activities that imply quick responses typically operated near the final market within several decentralized distribution centers.
-The higher the service requirement, the closer to the final market the VALS are positioned, and the more relevant are decentralized distribution center.
+In contrast, service-oriented activities that imply quick responses typically operate near the final market within several decentralized distribution centers.
+The higher the service requirement, the closer to the final market the VALS are positioned, and the more relevant are decentralized distribution centers.

 • Intensity of distribution and economies of scale.
 The delivery frequency is expected to increase as manufacturers and retailers seek to achieve even greater economies linked with low levels of inventory as well as time-based distribution.
 This is the paradox of pressures toward economies of scale and high-frequency delivery.
 While centralized distribution systems are sensitive to large economies of scale and low delivery frequency, lower economies of scale and a high delivery frequency push logistics services in the opposite direction.

 • Replenishment lead time and demand uncertainty.
 Replenishment lead time is the time that elapses once an order has been placed until it is physically on the shelf and available for consumption.
-Generally, the longer the replenishment lead time, the more safety stock needs to be kept, and the more relevant is keeping the inventory in a centralized distribution center structure.
+Generally, the longer the replenishment lead time, the more safety stock needs to be kept, and the more relevant it is to keep the inventory in a centralized distribution center structure.
 The demand variability of the product is also a major element affecting logistics decisions.
 Stable and predictable demand would lead to a location closer to low-cost sites and centralized distribution.
 Unstable and unpredictable demand requires a quicker response and a higher service level, resulting in locations closer to the final market and the decentralization of distribution.

 • Ratio of transportation costs over total costs.
 A high ratio of transportation costs as part of total costs implies longer transport distances within supply chains and energy costs.
 The share of transportation costs in total costs is determined by factors such as the future balance between global sourcing strategies and more local sourcing and the continued attractiveness of low-cost countries in global supply chains.
 In other words, a high share of transportation costs in total costs might motivate logistics service providers to move their activities closer to the customers.